 • Implementation of treatments supporting foot health in chronic conditions.

-• Improvement in walking comfort and foot aesthetics.
+• Improvement of walking comfort and foot aesthetics,

 • Effective prevention of more serious foot problems.

-By opting for a podiatry consultation, you are investing in professional care for your feet, which translates into their health, comfort, and better quality of life.
+By opting for a podiatric consultation, you are investing in professional care for your feet, which translates into their health, comfort, and better quality of life.

 Primary podiatric treatment

 Basic podiatric treatment is dedicated to individuals with foot problems.
-Unlike classic pedicure, which is performed on healthy feet and focuses solely on symptomatic action, achieving a purely aesthetic effect, podiatric treatment aims to reach the cause of the pathology.
-Its main task is to alleviate or completely eliminate discomfort and prevent problems from recurring.
-Care includes not only the feet but the entire lower limbs and is often done in collaboration with specialists such as a doctor, physiotherapist, or orthopedic technician.
+Unlike a traditional pedicure, which is performed on healthy feet and focuses solely on aesthetic results, podiatric treatment aims to address the root cause of pathologies.
+Its main goal is to alleviate or completely eliminate discomfort and prevent the recurrence of problems.
+The care provided encompasses not only the feet but the entire lower limbs, often involving collaboration with specialists such as doctors, physiotherapists, or orthopedic technicians.

 Stages of podiatric treatment:

-• Interview and Examination: The treatment starts with a thorough interview and comprehensive examination of the feet, allowing for an accurate diagnosis.
+• Interview and Examination: The treatment begins with a thorough interview and a comprehensive examination of the feet to establish a correct diagnosis.

-• Development of Therapy Plan and Home Care: Based on the information obtained, an individual therapy and care plan is discussed, which the patient can continue at home.
+• Development of Therapy and Home Care Plan: Based on the gathered information, an individual therapy and care plan is discussed, which the patient can continue at home.

-• Execution of Treatment and Observation of Effects: Next, the treatment is carried out, during which procedures similar to a classic pedicure are performed – trimming the nail plate, working on the nail folds, and smoothing the soles of the feet.
+• Treatment Execution and Observation of Effects: Subsequently, the actual treatment is performed, which includes procedures similar to a traditional pedicure – trimming nail plates, working on the nail folds, and smoothing the sole surfaces.
 Only physiological calluses from the feet and toes are removed.

-• Application of Preparations and Dressings: After the treatment, appropriate preparations are applied, and dressings are performed if necessary.
+• Application of Preparations and Dressings: Appropriate preparations are applied after the treatment, and dressings are performed if necessary.

-• Selection of Preparations for Home Care Continuation: Finally, the patient receives individually selected preparations to continue care at home.
-If there are no contraindications, a foot peel and nail painting with polish can be done after the treatment.
+• Selection of Preparations for Continued Home Care: Finally, the patient receives individually selected products to continue the care at home.
+If there are no contraindications, a foot peel and nail painting can be done after the treatment.

 Additional Services

-Treatment Frequency: It is recommended to perform basic podiatric treatment every 4-8 weeks.
-In cases requiring therapy, the frequency of visits is determined individually according to the patient's needs.
+• In cases requiring therapy, the frequency of visits is individually determined according to the patient's needs.

-By choosing basic podiatric treatment, you are investing in comprehensive care that not only improves aesthetics but above all eliminates discomfort and prevents the recurrence of problems, taking care of the health of your feet and entire lower limbs.
+By choosing the basic podiatric treatment, you invest in comprehensive care that not only improves aesthetics but primarily alleviates discomfort, prevents relapses, and cares for the health of your feet and lower limbs.

 Onycholysis therapy